Education in Kerala: Structure and educational authority

 The schools and colleges in Kerala are run by the government or private trusts and individuals.
 English is the language of instruction in most private schools, but government-run schools offer both English and Malayalam as medium.
 After 10 years of secondary schooling, students typically enroll at Higher Secondary School in one of the three streams—humanities, commerce or science.
 Upon completing the required coursework, students can enroll in general or professional degree programs.
-There are also a lot of private educational and training institutes, career colleges, etc. that run with and without regulation of a authorizing body, and many with authorizing body names that sound similar to a government related accrediting body like "Rural Allied Healthcare Skill Council Of India" or of reputable universities to deceive students into believing programs run by them are accredited and recognized.
+There are also a lot of private educational and training institutes, career colleges, etc. that run with and without regulation of an authorizing body, and many with authorizing body names that sound similar to a government related accrediting body like "Rural Allied Healthcare Skill Council Of India" or of reputable universities to deceive students into believing programs run by them are accredited and recognized.
 Major differentiating characteristic of these programs are that they are not recognized for further academic pursuits.
 Many programs that are provided through parallel accrediting bodies like Bharat Sevak Samaj (BSS), National Skill Development Corporation (NSDC), Kerala Academy for Skills Excellence (KASE), Kerala State RUTRONIX, etc. are not run with the required integrity, and hence courses taken through such programs are not transferrable.